Pooria Namyar

 In 22nd USENIX Symposium on Networked Systems Design and Implementation (NSDI 25) 2025

-Cloud providers install mitigations to reduce the impact of network failures in their datacenters.
-To determine the best action, existing automatic network mitigation systems rely on simple local criteria or global proxy metrics.
-In this paper, we show that we can explicitly optimize end-to-end flow-level metrics and analyze actions holistically to support a broader range of actions and select much more effective mitigations.
-To this end, we develop novel techniques to quickly estimate the impact of different mitigations and rank them with high fidelity.
+Cloud providers install mitigations to reduce the impact of network failures within their datacenters.
+Existing network mitigation systems rely on simple local criteria or global proxy metrics to determine the best action.
+In this paper, we show that we can support a broader range of actions and select more effective mitigations by directly optimizing end-to-end flow-level metrics and analyzing actions holistically.
+To achieve this, we develop novel techniques to quickly estimate the impact of different mitigations and rank them with high fidelity.
 Our results on incidents from a large cloud provider show orders of magnitude improvements in flow completion time and throughput.
 We also show our approach scales to large datacenters.

 2. NSDI